This article by AI Music founder, Siavash Mahdavi, originally appeared on Information Age July 2017. Updated June 2020.

 AI and its role in a new age of consumerism

 For businesses, AI is a no-brainer.
 Sales automation and analytics are helping companies present the right product, to the right person, at the right time.
 Fulfilling the individual needs with the product that best fits – rather than bombarding them with ineffective impersonal mass marketing.
 And for the music industry, there is a unique opportunity to revolutionise the way we produce and consume music.
 We are in the midst of a transformation, where the individual can create, listen, and share music in a way that is entirely personalised to their unique tastes and context.

-All of these innovations take on roles and tasks that used to be performed by people, but that doesn’t mean that humans are removed from the equation – rather that their talent, knowledge and skills and scope for creativity is supported by tools that learn as they do, continually enhancing their abilities, not competing with them.
+Undoubtedly, every one of these innovations takes on roles and tasks that would ordinarily be performed by people.
+However, this does not mean that humans are completely removed from the equation.
+No, rather that their talents, knowledge and creativity is supported by tools that learn as they do – enhancing their experience – not competing with them.

 The thought leaders, designers and inventors of this new field of technology need to bear in mind these considerations when building these products.
 Rather than focusing on the jobs, instead, they should discuss the time that can be gained by every individual, the better care in hospital that they would receive, and how these tools can only add to human creativity and evolution.

 Originally written by Siavash Mahdavi, this article first appeared in Information Age.
 Updated May 2020.